 - Resolution: ways in which an issue can be resolved, such as 'fixed' or 'not reproducible'

-The list of options for each field is named combining the issue tracker name and field name.
-For example, in an issue tracker named "My New Tracker", the selection list for the "Resolution" field is named Lists.mynewtracker-resolution-lookup and looks like this (by default):
+The list of options for each field is typically named combining the issue tracker name and field name.
+When editing the fields in an issue tracker definition, the name of the lookup target will link to the selection list.
+For example, in an issue tracker named "My New Tracker", the selection list for the "Resolution" field is named Lists.mynewtracker-resolution-lookup:

 When a user is resolving an issue, the pulldown for the Resolution field will look like this:

 To add, change, or remove options, select (Admin) > Manage Lists